Who must appoint a data protection officer under EU rules?

 The duty under German law

-In its Federal Data Protection Act (§38) adopted strict regulations.
+In its Federal Data Protection Act (Section 38) adopted strict regulations.

 Insofar as twenty people are constantly working with the automated Processing personal data, companies must appoint a data protection officer.
 The following elements must be taken into account here.
 The number of employees in a company can be included in the overall assessment.
 Employees who do not have access to data processing equipment with which personal data processed, such as cleaning staff or assembly line workers, should not be taken into account.
 The status of the persons processing the Processing in the company is irrelevant.
 It does not matter whether they are full-time or part-time employees, freelancers or temporary workers, as well as trainees, volunteers and interns, and the management also counts as one of the twenty people mentioned above.

-An obligation also exists if your company personal data on a commercial basis for the purpose of Transmission processed, whereby business is not to be interpreted in the conventional sense, i.e. also includes activities that do not generate a profit but are carried out for a certain period of time.
-In practice, this includes companies such as credit agencies that check the creditworthiness of individuals or companies that provide third parties with address data for advertising purposes.
+An obligation also exists if your company personal data on a commercial basis for the purpose of Transmission processed, whereby “commercial” is not to be interpreted in the conventional sense—that is, it also includes activities that do not generate a profit but are carried out for a certain period of time.
+In practice, this includes companies such as credit bureaus, which check individuals’ creditworthiness, or firms that provide address data to third parties for advertising purposes.

-The fact that the data is transmitted anonymously does not constitute an exception to the naming obligation.
-If you personal data for market or opinion research for customers, you must also have a data protection officer.
+The fact that the data is transmitted anonymously does not constitute an exception to the obligation to provide a name.
+If you personal data If you process data for market research or opinion polling on behalf of clients, you must also have a data protection officer.

 The obligation under EU law